-Figure 8.12 - Movement Control, Platform Control Box
+Figure 8.12 - Movement Control, Platform Control box

 You must operate the enable control, in conjunction with the platform moving switches.

-This is a safety feature to prevent the platform from moving if a platform moving switch, or controller, is accidentally pushed.
+This is a safety feature to prevent the platform from moving if a platform moving switch or controller is accidentally pushed.

-These platform moving switches, (1) through 5), will produce the following movement.
+These platform moving switches ((1) through (6)) will produce the following movement.

-- Lower boom switch: Moving this switch up will raise the lower boom, whilst pressing it down will cause the lower boom to descend. - Upper boom switch: Moving this switch up will raise the upper boom, whilst pressing it down will cause the upper boom to descend. - Tele boom switch: Moving this switch to the right causes the telescopic boom to extend, whilst moving it to the left causes the telescopic boom to retract. - 4.
-Slew switch: Pressing this switch to the left causes the column/boom/platform assembly to rotate to the right, whilst pressing the switch to the left causes the column/boom/platform assembly to rotate to the left.

-- 5. Platform level switch: Pressing the switch to the left causes the platform to tilt forward whilst moving the switch to the right causes the platform to tilt backwards. - 6.
-Platform rotate switch (Option): Pressing the switch (when fitted), to the left rotates the platform to the left.
+- 1. Lower boom switch: Moving this switch up will raise the lower boom, whilst pressing it down will cause the lower boom to descend. - 2.
+Upper boom switch: Moving this switch up will raise the upper boom, whilst pressing it down will cause the lower boom to descend. - 3.
+Tele boom switch: Moving his switch to the right causes the telescopic boom to extend, whilst moving it to the left causes the telescopic boom to retract. - 4.
+Slew switch: Pressing this switch to the left causes the column / boom / platform assembly to rotate to the right, whilst pressing the switch to the left causes the column / boom / platform assembly to rotate to the left. - 5.
+Platform level switch: Pressing the switch to the left causes the platform to tilt forward whilst moving the switch to the right causes the platform to tilt backwards. - 6.
+Platform rotate switch: Pressing the switch (when fitted) to the left rotates the platform to the left.
 Pressing the switch to the right rotates the platform to the right.

-■ Securing for Day
+Securing For Day

-At the end of each work day the MHP14AT / MHP13AT should be returned to the STOWED POSITION and locked as described under "Stowing" in the "Stowing and Transporting" chapter 10.
+At the end of each work day the MHP or TL should be returned to the stowed position and locked as described under 'Stowing' in the 'Stowing and Transporting' chapter 10.

-■ Emergency Operation Procedures
+Emergency Operation Procedures

 The following procedures are emergency procedures only.
-DO NOT use them for normal operation.
-Their purpose is to get the platform and operator safely to ground when the MHP14AT / MHP13AT will not start or some other problem keeps the platform from lowering in the normal way.
+Do not use them for normal operation.
+Their purpose is to get the platform and operator safely to the ground when the MHP or TL will not start or some other problem keeping the platform from lowering in the normal way.

-■ Emergency Operation Procedures
+Emergency Operation Procedures

-☐ Operation from platform control box
+□ Operation from platform control box

-■ Ground control station settings
+□ Ground control station settings

-Switch settings listed in the three steps below must exist at the ground before emergency operation procedures will work at the platform control box:
+Switch settings listed in the two steps below must exist at the ground before emergency operation procedures will work at the platform control box.